sanjay-singhyml/Project-healthy/readme.md

 **The unified CLI & IDE tool for deep codebase intelligence**

-`project-health` (ph) is an advanced, all-in-one CLI binary and IDE extension designed to run deep, automated analyses on any software repository.
+`project-healthy` (ph) is an advanced, all-in-one CLI binary and IDE extension designed to run deep, automated analyses on any software repository.
 It combines eight parallel analysis modules and an AI intelligence layer powered by **MegaLLM** to provide actionable insights, unified health scores, and